-Ad hoc committees, through their leadership positions, are participants of the World Service Conference.
+All committees, through their leadership positions, are participants of the World Service Conference.
 They report directly to the World Board.
 They also prepare a report for the World Service Conference.
 The World Board has no editing rights to their reports.
-The ad hoc committees' participation at the conference is non-voting, and as with all conference participants, is funded through the unified budget.
+The committees' participation at the conference is non-voting, and as with all conference participants, is funded through the unified budget.